-This community pharmacy is located on a high street, in a residential area next to Preston City Centre.
+This community pharmacy is situated on a ring road in the town centre of Ormskirk, in Lancashire.
 The pharmacy dispenses NHS prescriptions, private prescriptions and sells over-the-counter medicines.
-It also provides a range of services including seasonal flu and the NHS Pharmacy First service.
+It also provides a range of services including seasonal flu vaccinations, and the NHS Pharmacy First service.
 The pharmacy supplies medicines in multi-compartment compliance packs to some people to help them take their medicines at the right time.

-This was an inspection of the pharmacy which focused on the core Standards relating to patient safety.
+This was a routine inspection of the pharmacy which focused on the core Standards relating to patient safety.
 Not all the Standards were inspected on this occasion.
-This pharmacy was last inspected in March 2018.
+The pharmacy was last inspected in October 2019 and all standards were met.